 The Logistics Directorate is pleased to organize a tire changing “clinic” each spring and autumn.
 Specially equipped vehicles are brought onsite to provide seasonal tire changing services for staff, physicians, and volunteers.

 On April 22, 2019, in collaboration with Earth Day, our IUHSSC launched a series of volunteer days that aim to mobilize all of our employees.
-To highlight the launch, trees were planted at St. Mary’s Hospital Center to bolster the plant cover in the Côte-des-Neiges-Notre-Dame-de-Grâce sector.
+To highlight the launch, trees were planted at St. Mary’s Hospital Centre to bolster the plant cover in the Côte-des-Neiges-Notre-Dame-de-Grâce sector.
 In attendance were the Minister for Health and Social Services, our President & CEO, political representatives, and members of the Montréal Executive Committee.

-In addition to this tree-planting ceremony, four other days of volunteer activities for the hospital staff were led by the IUHSSC and Earth Day at St. Mary’s Hospital Center, the Lakeshore General Hospital, the Hôpital de LaSalle, and Ste.
+In addition to this tree-planting ceremony, four other days of volunteer activities for the hospital staff were led by the IUHSSC and Earth Day at St. Mary’s Hospital Centre, the Lakeshore General Hospital, the Hôpital de LaSalle, and Ste.
 Anne’s Hospital.
 We are proud to have reached our objective of 750 trees in this first phase of our “green” initiative.
 That’s one more step toward the 15,000 trees that will be planted in the coming years!

 This green initiative is the first of its kind in at any IUHSSC in Québec.
 Cleaner air means a better quality of life for our community!